lmcai/Sapria_genomics/README.md

   non-repetitive region size estimation based on read coverage

-- **phylogenetic_assessment_of_HGT**
+- **annotation**

-  alignment and gene tree reconstruction
+  de novo repeat annotation with repeatModeler and repeatMasker

-  custom python script to identify HGT based on phylogeny
+  gene prediction with MAKER

   pseudogene annotation with the Shiu Lab pipeline
 - **ortholog_clustering**